 Exercise normal safety precautions in Romania.
-Use common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.
+Use common sense and look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for information on local conditions.

-- Be aware that Centrul Vechi (the old town in Bucharest) is an area that is prone to drink spiking.
-Do not leave food or drink unattended and avoid accepting snacks, beverages, gum or cigarettes from new acquaintances.
-See Safety and security.
+- Drink spiking occurs, particularly in Centrul Vechi (the old town in Bucharest).
+Never leave food or drink unattended.
+Don't accept food, beverages, gum or cigarettes from strangers or new acquaintances.
+See

-- Check with your travel insurer to see if activities such as car hire, quad bikes, motorcycles, jet skis or "adventure sports" such as bungee jumping are covered by your insurance policy, and seek advice on any restrictions that may apply (such as if you are not licensed for those vehicles in Australia).
-See Safety and security.
+- Check with your travel insurer to ensure activities, such as car hire, quad bikes, motorcycles, jet skis or 'adventure sports' are covered by your insurance policy.
+Seek advice on any restrictions that may apply (such as if you are not licensed for those vehicles in Australia).
+See

 Entry and exit

-Embassy or Consulate of Romania for up-to-date information or visit the
+Embassy or Consulate of Romania for up-to-date information.

-Special immigration regulations apply to the travel of Australian/Romanian dual national children under the age of 18.
-Regulations stipulate that all children travelling must be accompanied by an adult and carry a valid travel document (passport).
-Children travelling with only one parent or guardian will also be required to produce a legal document signed by any non-travelling parents, giving approval for the child's travel.
-Otherwise, where applicable, a death certificate of a parent registered on the birth certificate of the child, or a court order granting sole custody will have to be produced.
-The documents need to be translated into Romanian.
-Contact the nearest
+Children travelling with only one parent or guardian must produce a legal document signed by any non-travelling parents, giving approval for the child's travel.
+Alternatively, where applicable, a death certificate of a parent registered on the birth certificate of the child, or a court order granting sole custody to the travelling (or authorising) parent must be shown.
+The documents must be translated into Romanian.

 Safety and security